SigmaTsing/GMVAE/README.md

 usually runs with orders like "./run.sh -gpu 1 -seed 1" (enable gpu and runs with random seed)

-(btw the randomlize progress of lua is so amazing that if you forget -seed 1, you will discover all your programs get exactly same result :(
+(btw the randomlize progress of lua is so amazing that if you forget -seed 1, you will discover all your programs get exactly same results :(

 And if you get CUDA in your system, just run "CUDA_VISIBLE_DEVICES=* ./run.sh -gpu 1 -seed 1"